TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * pun: "storm" and "to damage plants" ("storm" consists of "moutain" and "wind" in kanji.)

 Plants in autumn wither as soon as the wind blows from mountains.
-Oh, I see, that's why we call the wind from mountains "storm" probably.
+I see that's why we call the wind from mountains "storm" probably.

 23. Tsuki mire ba Chiji ni mono koso Kanashi kere Wa ga mi hitotsu no Aki ni wa ara ne do / Oe no Chisato / Genre: autumn